jlevy/og-equity-compensation/README.md

 [**private companies**](https://en.wikipedia.org/wiki/Privately_held_company) with owners who control how those companies operate.
-Unlike a public company, where anyone is able to buy and sell stock, owners of a private company control who is able to buy and sell their stock.
+Unlike a public company, where anyone is able to buy and sell stock, owners of a private company control who is able to buy and sell stock.
 There may be few or no transactions, or they may not be publicly known.

 🚧 What are public exchanges and how is stock bought and sold in practice?
+Mention accredited investors?

 ### Governance